-Why are these particular microlearning myths deadly?
+Why are these particular microlearning myths misleading?

 As you all know, I’ve been around this microlearning block a time or two.
 Here is a post I wrote on Microlearning being the “IT” buzzword.
-There are some things that ever changing, the different types of tools, or even microlearning applications.
+There are some things that ever-changing, the different types of tools, or even microlearning applications.
 Some myths are harmless.
 Finding a pot of gold under the rainbow, who DOESN’T want to believe that?
 However, believing in these microlearning myths may stop someone from producing material that has the potential of making a very real difference to their organization.

 So, as we all start the pilgrimage to San Diego for the granddaddy of all conferences – ATD International Conference and Expo, there are a few things I would like to clear up in Microlearning land.
-If you are attending the conference, the odds are REALLY GOOD that there will be a bazillion microlearning focused sessions.
+If you are attending the conference, the odds are REALLY GOOD that there will be a bazillion microlearning-focused sessions.
 I personally have two (and I hope to see you there) and I wanted to clear up myths that I hear discussed on constant rotation.

 Let’s take a moment to dispel them, this way if you hear any speaker saying any of these myths are indeed fact, you know it’s time to grab a coffee.